rvictoria-dev/Hamburger-Menu/README.md

 # Hamburger-Menu

 ### ✨ About
 Three hamburger menus, one satisfying click.
 I built this to understand how a simple icon can carry so much personality.
-Same concept, three completely different feels. turns out the smallest interactions are the most fun to get right.
+Same concept, three completely different feels.
+Turns out the smallest interactions are the most fun to get right.

 ---